Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Abstract

 \section{Abstract}

-Efficiently processing the dynamics of requests, especially the context length variance, is important in Large Language Model (LLM) serving scenarios.
-However, there is an intrinsic trade-off: while leveraging parallelism strategies, such as Tensor Parallelism (TP), can coordinate multiple GPUs to accommodate larger context lengths, it inevitably results in degraded overall throughput.
+In Large Language Model (LLM) inference services, it is challenging to make a parallelism strategy configuration, to efficiently process the requests of variance context lengths.
+Requests of long context require high degree of parallelism to provide more memory for Key-Value (KV) Cache, while requests of short context prefer low degree of parallelism to increase concurrency, thus improving throughput.

-In this paper, we propose Cross-Instance Parallelism Transformation (\name), which adaptively adjusts the parallelism strategies of running instances to align with the dynamics of incoming requests.
-We design (1) a page-friendly, header-centric layout to accelerate KV cache transformations; (2) dedicated weight padding to accelerate model weight transformations; and (3) a transformation-aware scheduler to cooperatively schedule requests and parallelism transformations, optimizing the overall performance.
+To maintain high throughput while supporting large context lengths on demand, we propose \name, a runtime Tensor Parallel (TP) transformation for online LLM inference services, which adaptively adjusts the TP of running instances to align with the dynamics of incoming requests.
 Evaluations using real-world traces show that \name improves throughput by 1.75$\times$-6.57$\times$ compared to state-of-the-art solutions.